gvwilson/thirdbit/src/fiction/makers-return/index.md

 A whole bunch of stuff isn't working but the captain says it's just going to get worse if we wait so he's—whoa!"
-She grabbed the console in front of her as the ark shook, her hand accidentally hitting the "off" button on the comms.
+She grabbed the console in front of her as the ark shook.

-There wasn't time to worry about that now.
+Her hand accidentally hitting the "off" button on the comms, but there wasn't time to worry about that.
 She had to get back to the bridge before—

 "Violet!
 Where are you?
-Main burn is starting in three minutes!"
+Main burn is about to start!"

 "On my way, Captain!"
-She staggered on her way to the door as the deck shuddered beneath her.
+She staggered on her way to the door as the ark shuddered again.
 This wasn't virtual.
 This was *real*.

-She took the ladder to the bridge two rungs at a time.
+Violet took the ladder to the bridge two rungs at a time.
-Her usual somersault was out of the question: even at the third floor, where she was usually weightless, she could feel herself being pressed back against the wall.

-Captain Leung shot an angry look her way as she buckled herself into her seat.
+Captain Leung shot her an angry look as she buckled herself into her seat.
 "Where were you?"